-On November 10, 2022, the Company entered into an agreement to sublease (the "Sublease") the entire premises of its Montreal office commencing on May 1, 2023 until the end of the lease on July 31, 2028.
-In April 2021, the Company acquired a lease liability for InfoTech's office space.
+In April 2021, upon the acquisition of InfoTech, the Company acquired a lease liability for InfoTech's office space.
 The term remaining on the lease was less than 1 year as at the acquisition date, therefore the lease liability and ROU asset were not recognized under IFRS 16.
 Instead, the lease payments are expensed over the lease term.
 This lease was not renewed for 2022.

-In August 2021, the Company acquired a lease liability for CoreHealth's office space with a five-year term ending January 2025, with no renewal option.
+In August 2021, upon the acquisition of CoreHealth the Company acquired a lease liability for CoreHealth's office space with a five-year term ending January 2025, with no renewal option.
 The lease provides for additional rent payments that relate to the property taxes levied on the lessor, insurance payments made by the lessor, and operating expenses and common area maintenance expenses charged by the lessor.
 These amounts are generally determined annually.
 The ROU asset recorded as at the acquisition date for this lease was \$156.
 As at the acquisition date, the gross value remaining on the lease was \$154, which was discounted at a rate of 8% when adopting IFRS 16.